 Our roadmap focuses on 5 main pillars: 360-degree security monitoring, AI-based self-healing, more built-in content, security orchestration and automation, managed service friendliness.

 360-degree security monitoring

-We see the SIEM of the future as a all-in-one, 360-degree security monitoring platform, with built-in vulnerability scanning, endpoint monitoring and protection, website monitoring, infrastructure monitoring, darknet monitoring, intrusion detection, phishing detection, leaked credential monitoring (we already have the last couple of items).
-In other words, anything that can be monitored in a security context, should be an integral part of the product.
+We see the SIEM of the future as an all-in-one, 360-degree security monitoring platform, with built-in vulnerability scanning, endpoint monitoring and protection, website monitoring, infrastructure monitoring, darknet monitoring, intrusion detection, phishing detection, leaked credential monitoring (we already have the last couple of items).
+In other words, anything that can be monitored in a security context should be an integral part of the product.